arun96/sketching/README.md

 ## Using External JARs

 As I am not using Maven, I have manually included the JARs this project will use.
 The foremost of these is Google's `Guava`, which gives me access to hash function implementations, optimized data structures, and other nifty features.
 As I add more to this folder, I will update the README to include descriptions of each of them!

+## Loading fixed number of reads

+There is an option to load reads in fixed-size chunks, instead of a whole file at a time.
+The relevant lines are in `Settings.java`, lines 77-79 - set `IN_CHUNKS = true` to enable this option, then set `CHUNK` to be the number of reads to be loaded and processed at once, and finally `CHUNK_UPDATES = true` if you want an update on the classification rate to be printed after each chunk (if `false`, then the classification rate will only be printed after the entire read set is processed).

 # PYTHON
 The Python implementation is not up to date, and should not be used.